Key takeaways

 "Let your AI go full send.
 Your home directory stays home."

-- Isolation: Docker/Podman/Apple Containers
+- Isolation: Docker/Podman/Apple Containers; home directory not mounted

-- Network: Full access by default,
+- Network: full access by default,

 yolo-cage